Rublix Price Hits $0.0025 on Exchanges (RBLX)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Rublix’s total supply is 100,000,000 tokens and its circulating supply is 20,745,871 tokens.
-The official message board for Rublix is blog.rublix.io.
-The official website for Rublix is rublix.io.
+Rublix’s official message board is blog.rublix.io.
+Rublix’s official Twitter account is @rublixdev and its Facebook page is accessible here.
+Rublix’s official website is rublix.io.
 The Reddit community for Rublix is https://reddit.com/r/rublix and the currency’s Github account can be viewed here.
-Rublix’s official Twitter account is @rublixdev and its Facebook page is accessible here.

 Rublix Token Trading

 It is usually not currently possible to buy alternative cryptocurrencies such as Rublix directly using U.S. dollars.
-Investors seeking to trade Rublix should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rublix using one of the aforementioned exchanges.
+Investors seeking to trade Rublix should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rublix using one of the aforementioned exchanges.

 Receive News & Updates for Rublix Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rublix and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.